Afshin-A/Obsidian/CS/Databases/Postgres.md

 ==OIDs for user objects is deprecated in modern Postgres ? ==

-**System catalogs** are internal tables that Postgres uses to keep track of tables, columns, data types, roles, and functions—the internal structure.
+**System catalogs** are internal tables that Postgres uses to keep track of tables, columns, data types, roles, and functions—in other words, the internal structure.
 A few examples are:
-- `pg_class` - keeps track of tables using OID as primary key.
+- `pg_class` - keeps track of tables using their OID as primary key.
 It has a column named `relfilenode`, which specifies the file name of the table on disk.
 When an object is created, `relfilenode` equals the value of OID.
 But as time goes on and objects move to different files, OID stays the same, but the value of `relfilenode` changes.
 - `pg_attribute` - keeps track of columns of a table.
 Each column is an object and gets its own OID.
 This table has a row named `attrelid` (attribute relation id) that stores the OID of the table the column belongs to (acts as a foreign key).
 It also *stores the storage strategies of each column in the table.*
 - `pg_type`
 - `pg_proc` stores functions